-A Bone Density test determines the condition, or density of your bones using x-ray.
-Often, Bone Density tests are used to diagnose osteoporosis, assessing fracture risks, and other bone disorders in adults and children.
+A Bone Density test determines the condition, or density of your bones using an x-ray.
+Often, Bone Density tests are used to diagnose osteoporosis, assess fracture risks, and diagnose bone disorders in adults and children.
 There is a very small amount of radiation exposure, but the chance of this causing damage is extremely low.

 “Density” refers to the degree to which something is solid.
 A bone density test discovers how solid your bone is.
 This can be very important in diagnosing osteoporosis or finding a fracture of a bone.
 MANA’s imaging specialists are very experienced with bone density tests.

 If there is a possibility that you are pregnant, let your physician or x-ray technician know and a different form of imaging may be used.